Pizza fractions is such a fun way to learn

 - Peg + Cat activities and teacher guide from Teacher Vision

 Free Restaurant ordering sheets & pizza topping ideas from me

 Kids pizza game + pizzeria business

-We have more of the ‘Create your Own Pizzeria book to do.
-They discuss creating your menu, how to organize your staff and manager and pizza chef, create a budget and figure out pizza prices.
-They include lots of pages to cut out and create outfits or pizza toppings.
+As you continue through the ‘Create your Own Pizzeria book there’s lots more to do!
+They discuss creating your menu, how to organize your staff and manager, having a pizza chef, creating a budget and figuring out pizza selling prices.
+This book also includes lots of pages to cut out and create outfits or pizza toppings.

 My kids enjoyed taking turns with different roles, from owners to servers.
 We used the Melissa and Doug wooden pizza set to re-enforce ordering and fractions.
 We would say ‘put peppers on a quarter of the pizza’ or ‘pepperoni on half’.

 All in all, this was a super fun project to do with the kids.